-Violin, Viola, Cello, Mandolin, Banjo & Harp Audition Guidelines
+Violin, Viola, Cello, Mandolin, Banjo and Harp Audition Guidelines

 Prepared Piece: Berklee embraces and values all music styles so you should prepare a piece that you are comfortable with and displays your strengths as a musician.
 It should be approximately 3-5 minutes in length, in any style, which demonstrates your instrumental proficiency and your overall musicianship.
 Do not choose a piece or a style of music you think the audition team wants to hear.
 Rather, select a piece that puts your "best foot forward" and highlights what you feel represents your best playing.
 Ultimately, the audition is a discovery process and we want to find out what you do well.